BabyToy/robot-demo/README.md

 ## Implementation and Setup
 ### Redis
-This demo requires a running instance of Redis to allow communication between the console and the board/robot.
+This demo requires a running instance of Redis to allow communication between the robot controller console and the board/robot.

 ### Environment
 This demo requires an `.env` file, a sample of which is provided below.